List of educational programming languages: BASIC variants

-BASIC (which stands for Beginner's All-purpose Symbolic Instruction Code) was invented in 1964 to provide computer access to non-science students.
+BASIC (Beginner's All-purpose Symbolic Instruction Code) was invented in 1964, to provide computer access to non-science students.
 It became popular on minicomputers during the 1960s and became a standard computing language for microcomputers during the late 1970s and early 1980s.
-The goals of BASIC were focused on the need of learning to program easily:
+The goals of BASIC were focused on the need to learn to program easily and they are to: